GfSE/CoCoML-Pages/index.md

 # CoCoML - The Purpose

-A concise and consistent language for modeling (mechatronic) systems and software.
+A concise and consistent language for modeling (mechatronic) systems and software:
+- Communicate the structure and behavior between the participants in its lifecycle;
+- Bridge the gap between (engineering) disciplines and organizations.

-UML/SysML offers a plethora of possibilities and cannot be mapped genuinely to any other technical realm.
+UML/SysML offers a plethora of possibilities, is semantically vague to a certain extent and thus cannot be mapped genuinely to any other technical realm.
 CoCoML shall define a practical and formally well defined subset of UML/SysML for bidirectional and lossless mapping with OWL/RDF and perhaps other formats (to be discussed).
 Other notations and languages such as FMC, BPMN and ArchiMate shall be added in future.

+CoCoML is one aspect of <a href="https://github.com/GfSE/CASCaDE-Layered-Ontology" target="_blank">CASCaDE</a>, an initiative to facilitate collaboration in the product lifecycle from conception to retirement - similarly to BIM in the construction industry.
+Goal is to submit a standard candidate at OMG - addressed at a Request for Proposals yet to be prepared and issued.
+While CASCaDE aims at the whole product lifecycle, CoCoML addresses the early phases of systems engineering and in particular UML/SysML.

 <!--<details markdown="block">
 <summary>... read more</summary>